 Backstory:

-And wrote a poem inspired by my grandmother’s recounting of an early incidence in her life.
-Although an early school-girl poem, I published it in the Epilogue to Agatha!
+And so I wrote a poem, My Mother’s Mother, inspired by my grandmother’s recounting of an early incidence in her life when her father woke her to watch ‘untamed geese, arrow-strict, divide the night.‘ Although an early school-girl poem, I published it in the Epilogue to Agatha!
 Little did I know that I would work to regenerate past lives throughout my life.

 I hope readers will take away the importance and value of both family and history, as well as, crucially, the part of the family in history.